 Plays a bit like: Theo Hernandez

 Bensebaini loves to get forward, and has the necessary pace to transition from defence from attack to great effect.
 He's useful on the over- and underlap, and has a flamboyant side usually associated with No.10s.
-The Algerian doesn't shy away from a tackle either, much like Real Madrid's decorated left-sided raider, Theo Hernandez, and former France and Bayern Munich international Bixente Lizarazu.
+The Algerian doesn't shy away from a tackle either, much like Juventus and Brazil left-sided raider, Theo Hernandez, and former France and Bayern Munich international Bixente Lizarazu.

 Did you know?